suisuyy/learn/doc/note/linuxnote.md

 ## trick

 setxkbmap -option keypad:pointerkeys
-#Shift+NumLock to toggle the use of the numeric pad
+#then use Shift+NumLock to toggle the use of the numeric pad

 # adb fastboot
 adb reboot